February 26, 2019

 An in-house writer will also generally be more expensive than a freelancer.
 That's because you'll have to offer company perks such as healthcare and retirement plans.
 These writers typically earn a negotiated salary plus benefits.

 A freelance copywriter enjoys different working conditions than in-house employees.
 They are typically remote workers that are self-employed or work as contractors.
 These writers may work from a home office, coworking space, or local coffee shop.
 If they happen to live near your office, you can even have them come in to work a few times a week or month depending on your needs.
+People with a freelance copywriting career may choose to work part-time or full-time and often accept one-time projects as well.

 The benefit of freelancers is that they are flexible and affordable.
 You only pay for the services they render since they usually don't receive any benefits.
 Freelance copywriters can charge by the hour, per project, or per word.
 Many offer discounted prices when working long-term or for repeat clients.